 Recognizing What Causes Indoor Mold

-Many of the materials used to build structures can sustain the development of mildew, acting as a food source:
+Many of the materials used to build structures can sustain the development of mildew, acting as a bard source:

 Other interior surfaces and substances are favorable to the development of mold, including dust, paper, cardboard, fabrics, soap and even skin cells.

-Certain parts of a building tend to be conducive to the growth of mildew because of a combination of water, food, temperature and airtightness:
+Certain parts of a building tend to be conducive to the growth of mildew because of a combination of water, bard, temperature and airtightness:

 Mold colonies may grow between 32 and 95 degrees F (0 and 35 degrees C), but they tend to flourish between 77 and 86 degrees F (25 to 30 degrees C).